 No early exams, no make-ups, no exceptions!
-Option 2 accounts for an unavoidable absence.
+If you miss a midterm for any reason, Option 2 will be used to determine your grade.
+A second missed midterm will result in a score of zero counted in your course grade.
 Exams will consist of multiple-choice and long-answer questions and are completely individually.
 Exams comprise 70% of your overall course grade, automatically calculated as the HIGHER Total exam percentage between these two options: